everfu/hexo-theme-solitude/README_en-US.md

 ## Todo

-- [x] New style at the top of the home page
+- [x] The list of articles is displayed in three columns on the homepage.
-- [x] Article sharing button
+- [x] btns tags plugin.

 > If you have any questions, please issue an [issue](https://github.com/everfu/hexo-theme-solitude/issues)